kyma-project/control-plane/docs/kyma-environment-broker/08-03-orchestration-status.md

    export ORCHESTRATION_ID={OBTAINED_ORCHESTRATION_ID}
    ```

-2. Make a call to the Kyma Environment Broker with a proper **Authorization** [request header](#details-authorization) to verify that orchestration succeeded.
+2. Make a call to the Kyma Environment Broker with a proper **Authorization** [request header](#details-authorization) to verify that the orchestration succeeded.

    ```bash
    curl --request GET "https://$BROKER_URL/orchestrations/$ORCHESTRATION_ID--header "$AUTHORIZATION_HEADER""